UBC-STAT/stat-406/computing.md

 In many cases, you likely already have it installed.
 See the book [Happy Git with R](https://happygitwithr.com/install-git.html) for help.

+Many other git issues can also be resolved by examining that book.

 ### Homework/Readings workflow

 **Command line version**